MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/renderoperator.md

   * If this column is of type `dynamic` and it holds an array, the individual values in the array will be treated as the values of the x-axis.
 * One or more columns in the table represent one or more measures that vary by the x-axis.
     These columns can be explicitly defined using the `ycolumns` property.
 If not defined, the user agent will pick all columns that are appropriate for the visualization.
-  * For example: in the `timechart` visualization, the user agent will use all columns with a numeric value that have not been specified otherwise.
+  * For example: in the `timechart` visualization, the user agent will use all columns with a numeric value that haven't been specified otherwise.
   * If the x-axis is an array, the values of each y-axis should also be an array of a similar length, with each y-axis occurring in a single column.
 * Zero or more columns in the table represent a unique set of dimensions that group together the measures.
 These columns can be specified by the `series` property, or the user agent will pick them automatically from the columns that are otherwise unspecified.